 Can I clean my own pool or should I use a pool service?

-Cleaning a pool is not rocket science – although there is a little science involved when it comes to adding chemicals!
+Cleaning a pool is not rocket science – although a little science is involved in adding chemicals!

-It is well within the capability of most homeowners to maintain a swimming pool themselves provided you can devote a little time to learning how to do it.
+It is well within the capability of most homeowners to maintain a swimming pool themselves, provided you can devote a little time to learning how to do it.
 Most of it is just practice.
-As time goes by it becomes second nature and you can become quite efficient at it.
+It becomes second nature as time passes, and you can become quite efficient at it.

-If you really don’t feel that confident then you could get in a professional pool cleaning service initially and watch what they do.
-Then you could buy your own pool cleaning supplies and try it yourself.
+If you don’t feel confident, you could hire a professional pool cleaning service initially and watch what they do.
+Then, you could buy your own pool cleaning supplies and try it yourself.
 But frankly, that really isn’t necessary.
-I watched Youtube videos and asked friends who had pools if I became stuck.
+I watched YouTube videos and asked friends with pools if I became stuck.

 Hopefully this article on the best pool cleaning equipment and the others in the series will explain pool maintenance for beginners.
 Read how to clean dirt from the bottom of a pool to get an idea.